RustFields/rustfields.github.io/domain-analysis/ubiquitous-language.md

     </tr>
     <tr>
         <td>Context</td>
         <td>An abstraction for the local computation's input.
-It contains the result of the last collective computation and the local status of the device.</td>
+It contains the neighbors' exports,  and the local status of the device.</td>
         <td></td>
     </tr>
     <tr>